jspm/jspm.org/pages/jspm-cli.md

 ## Updated Documentation

-The reworked [getting started guide](/getting-started), [FAQ](/faq) and [documentation](/docs/jspm) now reflect the latest updates with the techniques and workflows simplified for the current progress in native modules standards.
+The reworked [Getting Started](/getting-started) guide, [FAQ](/faq) and [documentation](/docs/jspm) now reflect the latest updates with the techniques and workflows simplified for the current progress in native modules standards.

 ## Announcing our Infrastructure Sponsor: CacheFly